qgis/QGIS-Documentation/source/docs/developers_guide/processingtesting.rst

 Algorithm Context
 -----------------

-There are few more definitions that can modify context of the algorithm - these can be specified at top level of test:
+There are a few more definitions that can modify the context of the algorithm - these can be specified at the top level of test:

 * ``project`` - will load a specified QGIS project file before running the algorithm.
-If not specified, algorithm will run with empty project
+If not specified, the algorithm will run with an empty project
 * ``project_crs`` - overrides the default project CRS - e.g. ``EPSG:27700``
 * ``ellipsoid`` - overrides the default project ellipsoid used for measurements, e.g. ``GRS80``